Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 For pointers, `void* name` is preferred over `void *name`.

 It is heavily recommended to learn a little about PSX's fixed-point in order to apply them properly.
 Due the lack of floating point support PSX devs used this "fixed-point" types.
-We apply this types in order to create a more flexible and comprehensible code.
+We apply this types and some special convertion macros (see `include/bodyprog/math.h`) in order to create a more flexible and comprehensible code.

 ### Clang-format
 The repository includes a `clang-format` configuration to help ensure code consistency.
 Git also has a command to handle formatting any modified files.